Ishti studied medicine. He likes to write articles about things that interest him!

 And that is the basically how you taste something.

-Technically speaking we don't actually taste the spiciness in spicy food!
+Technically speaking we don't actually taste the spiciness in spicy food.
 Spiciness is in fact a form of pain sensation!
 Surprised?
-To understand why it is a pain sensation we need to know a bit of how we perceive pain.
+To understand why it is a pain sensation we need to know a bit about how we perceive pain.

 Pain is basically a protective mechanism of the body.
 Pain makes you aware of something that is damaging your body.
 It makes you move away from something that is causing damage to your body.